Zeewijk: The disaster

 In darkness at 7:30 p.m. on 9 June 1727 the ship crashed heavily into Half Moon Reef on the western edge of the Pelsaert Group of the Houtman Abrolhos island group, 60 km west of the future site of Geraldton.
 The impact dislodged the rudder and snapped off the mainmast, but the ship did not break up immediately.
 The lookout spotted breakers half an hour before the impact but dismissed them as moonlight reflecting off the sea.

 Heavy sea conditions saw at least 10 men drown at the first attempt to launch a boat.
 After one week a long boat was launched.
 Later, most of the remaining crew was ferried on the long boat to what would be later known as Gun Island; a flat, rocky, 800 by 350 m limestone island located 4 km off the reef.
 From Gun and surrounding islands, the critical commodity of fresh water was available, as well as vegetables, birds and seals that were combined with the ship's goods to sustain the survivors.

 While the Zeewijk did not break up immediately and goods, including the treasure chests, were transferred to Gun Island, it was obvious to the crew that the ship could never be floated from its position locked into the reef.
 A rescue group of 11 of the fittest survivors and First Mate Pieter Langeweg set off for Batavia in the longboat on 10 July, but were never heard of again.

+Sodomy charge

+On 1 December 1727 three of the ship's company reported to the captain that they had found two of the ship's boys, Adriaan Spoor from Sint-Maartensdijk and Pieter Engelse from Ghent, "engaged in the gruesome play of Sodom and Gomorrah" together the previous afternoon.

+After an unsuccessful attempt was made to elicit a confession from the two by putting burning fuses between their fingers, the captain and his council found the boys guilty of having committed sodomy together.
+They were sentenced to death and marooned, each boy on a separate island, on 2 December.

+This event was commemorated by a 2020 exhibition and publication by artist Drew Pettifer at the Lawrence Wilson Art Gallery, entitled A Sorrowful Act: The Wreck of the Zeewijk.
+Pettifer describes the incident as "the beginning of Australia's European queer history".

-In December 1727 two boys were found guilty of having committed sodomy together.
-They were sentenced to death and marooned, each boy on a separate island.
-A similar fate had befallen another Dutch East India Company sailor two years earlier.
-In 1725 Leendert Hasenbosch was marooned on Ascension Island in the Atlantic for sodomy, and is presumed to have died of thirst, though his diary was recovered.
+In a similar case two years earlier, Dutch East India Company sailor Leendert Hasenbosch was marooned on Ascension Island in the Atlantic for sodomy, and is presumed to have died of thirst, though his diary was recovered.